MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Manage_secure_user_access.md

 # Learning Path 3 - Lab 3 - Exercise 3 - Manage secure user access

-As Holly Dickson, Adatum’s Microsoft 365 Administrator, you have been asked by Adatum’s CTO to deploy Pass-through Authentication (PTA) and Azure AD Smart Lockout as a means of strengthening password management throughout the organization.
+As Holly Dickson, Adatum’s Microsoft 365 Administrator, you have been asked by Adatum’s CTO to deploy Microsoft Entra Pass-through Authentication (PTA) and Microsoft Entra Smart Lockout as a means of strengthening password management throughout the organization.

-### Task 1: Deploy Azure AD Pass-Through Authentication
+### Task 1: Deploy Microsoft Entra Pass-Through Authentication

 Pass-through Authentication allows users to sign-in to cloud-based services using their on-premises passwords.
 All user passwords are only stored locally in the on-premises domains and NEVER synchronized to the cloud.
 When a user signs-in, the PTA agent takes the credentials to the user's on-premises environment to verify whether the password is correct.
 It then sends the result back to Azure AD.